 Simply don’t consume eggs, then, two weeks later, have a meal consisting of only eggs and wait at least 3-4 hours to see if any symptoms of intolerance come up.
 See how you feel – do eggs make you feel bloated, tired, or itchy?
 Then it’s probably best to exclude them for a while.

 Most people won’t have a problem, especially with egg yolks.
 And even if you do have a problem the likelihood that it’s the egg white (where the damaging protein is) and not the yolk is pretty high, meaning you can still have soft-boiled egg yolks or products with egg yolk.
 If this is the camp you fall into, the good news is that the vast majority of the nutrients are actually in the yolk.

-If you happen to find eggs make you break out, don’t worry – that might change with time.
+If you happen to find eggs that make you break out, don’t worry – that might change with time.
 Give your gut time to heal and your immune system time to reset by following a strict autoimmune protocol and you might find you’re able to handle eggs in the future.